Apply to get hands on experience from The Asheville Police Department Explorer Post (#57). This is designed for applicants age 14 to 20.

 Learn how to prevent deadly gun accidents and teach your children what to do if they come across a firearm.

-Learn about and enroll in teen programs like afterschool care, teacher work day programs, camps, and athletics.
+Learn about and enroll in Asheville teen programs like sports, leadership clubs, camps, and athletics.

-Learn about and enroll in enriching toddler programs such as arts, music, and sign-language.
+Learn about and enroll in Asheville toddler enrichment programs such as arts, music, and outdoors.

-Learn about the City's youth programs, including afterschool, camps, teacher workday programs, athletics, art and music, and more!
+Learn about Asheville youth programs for kids and children including afterschool, camps, teacher workday programs, athletics, art and music, and more.

 Learn how to report a missing dog, cat, or other animal.